dvdmtw98/notes/My Vault/Computer Networks/Layer-wise Concepts/Physical Layer Concepts/Fiber Optic Cable.md

 **Single-Mode Fiber (SMF)**
 Has a small core size (8.3-10µ)
 Can only transmit single signal at a time
-Can be used for very longer distances (25 miles)
+Can be used for very longer distances (40 kms)
 More expense compared to MMF
 SMFs generally have yellow colored sheath